Prag8855/aab/content/glossary/Hausratversicherung.md

 It sometimes covers laptops and bicycles away from home.
 It sometimes covers calling a locksmith when you lock yourself out.

-Household insurance costs less than 5€ per month.
+Household insurance costs around 5€ per month.
 76% of Germans have it.[^1]

 **[Types of insurance in Germany ➞](/guides/insurance)**